 Many truck driving accidents are caused by drowsy driving, which is often influenced by a truck driver working long hours.
 Federal rules are in place concerning “hours of service,” but sometimes truck drivers violate these laws, often with the implied or direct encouragement of trucking companies that put profits before safety.
 Many drivers are also paid by the mile, not the hour, which further encourages them to go as far as possible without a break for rest.

 Black Box Data

 In some cases, a truck’s “black box” data recorder can help shed light on the facts and circumstances surrounding a truck accident.
-A Charlotte truck accident attorney can help ensure that the black box data is preserved and provided for analysis.
+A truck accident attorney can help ensure that the black box data is preserved and provided for analysis.
 This data has proven helpful in many cases handled by our attorneys.